roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

+===

- ****** The Cline's Conquer Time Ch.
-05 ****** byTheTalkMan© Keeping one hand on his dick, Helena pulled him so he turned his back to Heather, and she started to walk towards the bed, pulling Derek with her.
+Keeping one hand on his dick, Helena pulled him so he turned his back to Heather, and she started to walk towards the bed, pulling Derek with her.
 She led him by the dick, pulling him away from Heather, into a whole new world.
 Derek glanced down, at his grandmother-in-law's body, and the copious amount of voluptuous mature flesh she was exposing.
 He looked down at her firm, softly muscled back, with the lavender bra-straps digging into her smooth, shiny flesh.
 His eyes trailed down to her impressive, imposing ass.
 The round, perky cheeks standing proudly outward to Derek's lucky eyes.
 The teeny string of the lavender thong was being consumed by the meaty cheeks of Helena's ass.

  "Look where following the rules have gotten you.
 A nervous, stammering boy.
 But, after tonight...
 I'll make a man out of you."
 Helena said as they reached the bed.
 Helena held his dick and forced them both to spin until his back was to the bed.
 Helena deftly shoved him back, forcing him to sit on the end of the bed.